Eskimo-NZ/nwen304_login/README.md

-#Server-Side code for NWEN304 Group Project
+#Server-Side for NWEN304 Group Project

 This repository has the same contents as our application server (Heroku) http://evening-caverns-1488.herokuapp.com/